abbi-gaurav/ci-cd-kyma/README.md

         run: echo "running smoke tests"
 ```

-The worklow will deploy the workloads as well all the necessary configurations such as:
+The workflow will deploy the workloads as well all the necessary configurations such as:

 - API Rules
 - ServiceBindingUsage
 - K8s Deployments, Services
+- Event Triggers
 - and any other required resources.

-The only exception is to create the Service Instances for required servcies and events.
+The only exception is to create the Service Instances for required services and events.
 For Services, Secrets are also required to be created.
 In the future releases, these manuals steps will also be obviated.

 ![service-instances](assets/service-instance.png)
 ![secret](assets/secret.png)